juvalen/mb-checker/README.md

 * **Filtered.json**: resulting json bookmarks with stale entries removed

-So error.url & 404.url && OK.url will contain all original URLs altogether.
+So error.url & 404.url && 500.url && OK.url altogether will contain all original bookmark entries.

-Allow it finish and result files will appear in _data_ subdirectory.
+Allow it finish and all result files will appear in _data_ subdirectory.
 Replace original **Bookmarks** file with **Filtered.json**.

 **The Title field of the bookmark could be defaced by non-ASCII characters, extra quotes or escape sequences found in the original entry.**